Bromeliaceae

 40% - 60%

-About King of Air Plants
+What is King of Air Plants?

 Soak in chlorine-free water for 20-30 minutes every 2 weeks.
 Place upside down after watering to drain completely and prevent rot in the rosette.
 In very dry environments, increase frequency.